Xilinx/VMC_Help/HLS/HLS_Kernel_Function/README.md

 #### Kernel function
 String, Mandatory

-The name of the kernel function in C/C++ for which HLS Kernel block is to be created.
+The name of the kernel function in C/C++ for which the HLS Kernel block is to be created.

 #### Kernel source file
 String, optional